 A Question of Morality

 As a Quaker organization, FCNL believes in the principle of “seeing that of God in everyone.”
 As a nation that purports to guide itself by high moral standards, the United States has an obligation to uphold its stated values of justice, freedom, and equality.
-Those values require that we close Gitmo; each day that the detention facility at Guantánamo Bay is open deepens the stain on our country’s moral fabric.
+Those values require that we close Guantanamo.
+Each day that the detention facility at Guantánamo Bay is open deepens the stain on our country’s moral fabric.

 An Economic Burden

 By comparison, it costs $78,000 per year for each inmate at a U.S. supermax prison.
-Gitmo is considered the most expensive prison in the world, making it even more difficult to justify its continued existence.
+Guantanamo is considered the most expensive prison in the world, making it even more difficult to justify its continued existence.